misoelegant/rpm/il-practice-mod/README.md

     The models are instead named after the cousins that use them in VS mode, Marcy and Kuro.

 ## Changelog

+### Changes made in v0.5.3
+- Added primitive savestates:
+  - The "Endless" category has been added to each level.
+States are only accessible in this category.
+  - Save state with R2 and load state with L2.

 ### Changes made in v0.5.2
 - Added the boost gauge value to the speed overlay.